Constitution

 Article I. Members

 Section 2.
 The Executive Council shall have the right to refuse any new member or to terminate the membership of an existing member for cause and without prior notice.
-However, a terminated person may appeal to the general meeting of the Academy.
+However, a person whose membership has been terminated or refused may appeal to the general meeting of the Academy.

 Article II.
 The Officers